Best wood lathes for your workshop

 How much HP does a wood lathe need?

-For a small lathe, a 1/2 hp motor is adequate to do most of your small projects at a high speed.
+For a small lathe, a 1/2 hp motor is adequate to do most small projects at high speed.

-For larger lathes, a 1Hp motor will get most of the work done with ease.
+For larger lathes, a 1Hp motor will easily get most of the work done.

 The motor provides power for spinning and sanding your workpiece.
-Larger motors produce less vibration which is important if you’re doing delicate finishing touches on smaller pieces.
+Larger motors produce less vibration, which is important if you do delicate finishing touches on smaller pieces.
 In this case, a high-quality, heavy-duty lathe will come in handy.

 What tools do I need for woodturning?